loopwerk/Saga/README.md

 # Saga
-A static site generator, written in Swift, allowing you to supply your own metadata type for your pages.
+A static site generator, written in Swift, allowing you to supply your own metadata type for your items.
 Read [this series of articles](https://www.loopwerk.io/articles/tag/saga/) discussing the inspiration behind the API, the current state of the project and future plans.

 ## Usage